WintersDeep/cv-ctf/spoilers-and-code/index.md

 The design pages discuss in detail how each flag is hidden.

 They also discuss why its implemented in the way it is, the types of idea that I considered but discarded (and why).
-This is mostly for reference, but can be useful as an intermediary between the hints and the walk-through (as in being told exactly what the adversary is and how it works, but not explictly how to deal with it).
+This is mostly for reference, but can be useful as an intermediary between the hints and the walk-through (as in; being told exactly what the adversary is and how it works, but not explictly how to deal with it).

 ## [Source Code and Build Tools](./src/)